kxcontrib/space-weather/README.md

 ![Figure 5](img/featVariation.png)
 <small>_Figure 5: The variation in the phase scintillation index (sigPhiVer), the differential Total Electron Content (dtec) and the x component of the Earth’s magnetic field during a scintillation event, where sigPhiVer is greater than 0.1 radians._</small>

-When a scintillation event occurs, geomagnetic features such as x, y, z and dtec will fluctuate drastically.
+When a scintillation event occurs, geomagnetic features such as `x`, `y`, `z` and `dtec` will fluctuate drastically.
 It was therefore useful to give more importance to these features by adding columns which contained their absolute values with the mean removed.

 ```q
 q)newval:{abs(x-avg x)}